Clinical Query Language (CQL) Reference

 Coding

 The following functions allow you to retrieve information about the assigned coded terms and status of coding forms.
-Vault supports coding with the MedDRA and WHODrug (B3 and C3) dictionaries.
+Vault Coder supports coding with the MedDRA and WHODrug (B3 and C3) dictionaries.

 If you use these functions on a Form that isn’t configured to use Vault Coder, CQL will return an error.